 Sasha holds a BA in linguistics and philosophy (Stanford), an MA in linguistics (Stanford), an MMus in music composition (University of London - Royal Holloway), a diploma in music composition (Royal Conservatoire The Hague) and a law degree (Stanford Law School).

 He is the founder and vocalist of Zamler-Carhart/Rauh/Greenberg (voice, electric guitar, glockenspiel), a New York chamber improv band that sets poetic texts to a contemporary vibe, and whose sound Muhal Richard Abrams once called “delicious”.
 The band has a particular focus on medieval poetry, such as Byzantine kontakia and troubadour verse.

 Several composers have written operas and song cycles for Sasha’s tenor/haute-contre voice (Jason Cady, Andrew Noseworthy, Samn Johnson, Kyle Tieman-Strauss).

-Sasha founded and directed the Medieval Music program at the Royal Conservatoire The Hague, where he designed the curriculum and taught performance, theory and Latin.
+Sasha founded and directed the Medieval Music program at the Royal Conservatoire The Hague (The Netherlands), where he designed the curriculum and taught performance, theory and Latin.
 He is the founder and director of The Ascoli Ensemble, a vocal ensemble specialized in rare medieval polyphony, with which he has recorded several CDs—including one commissioned by Austrian Academy of Sciences—and which was ensemble-in-residence at MIT and the University of Heidelberg.
 He currently teaches History of Music at Mannes School of Music at The New School in New York.

 As a composer Sasha’s music has been described as “medieval spectral disco” with influences from the Middle Ages, Africa, funk, disco, and French spectralism.
 It has been performed across Europe, Japan and the U.S.